Bexhlee/cse15l-lab-reports/week-1-lab-report.md

     <img width="666" alt="image" src="https://github.com/Bexhlee/cse15l-lab-reports/assets/152840466/d1740e6a-051d-4113-b08b-e97769caf8e4">
     > **Working Directory:** `home/lecture1`
     >
-    > *Passing a path to a file to the `ls` file returns the relative path of the file specified.
+    > *Passing a path to a file to the `ls` command returns the relative path of the file specified.
 This is because the only item in the specified relative path is the file itself. *
     > <br>

 	<br>